© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 There is no restriction on the type of tests carried out in an accredited laboratory, or the type of test method used.
 However, laboratories are encouraged to use standard methods wherever possible to ensure comparability of results between laboratories.
 Testing staff must be competent in the performance of the tests that they carry out.
 Training records, including full details of the test methods, must be maintained for each member of staff.
 The laboratory must be furnished with all of the test and measuring equipment that is required to carry out the tests, and this should be adequately maintained and calibrated.
 SATRA will also expect laboratories to take part in correlation exercises.

 The time to achieve SATRA laboratory accreditation depends on a variety of factors such as the number of test methods involved, equipment and calibration status and competence and experience of the technical staff.
 Typically this usually takes six calendar months.
 We have also accredited some laboratories in a matter of days, although these organisations have generally been operating for some time and have established quality systems, often with some form of accreditation already in place.
 The laboratory can be accredited for just one test method or any number.
 Scopes can be extended during the regular audit visits by SATRA.

 Further information on SATRA's PPE certification and testing services is available at www.satra.com/ppe

 How can we help?

-A SATRA accredited in-house test laboratory can bring benefits to PPE manufacturers and material suppliers, enabling them to present potential customers with test data that is both meaningful and accurate – backed by accreditation from SATRA, one of the world’s foremost PPE testing authorities.
+A SATRA accredited in-house test laboratory can bring benefits to PPE and furniture manufacturers and material suppliers, enabling them to present potential customers with test data that is both meaningful and accurate – backed by accreditation from SATRA, one of the world’s foremost PPE and furniture testing authorities.
 Please email email@example.com for further information on how to join the SATRA Accredited Laboratory Programme.